-You can use the same area

-Use an alcohol wipe to clean the injection site.
+You can use the same area of the body for each injection.
+But be sure to choose a different injection Use an alcohol wipe to clean the injection site.
 Let the alcohol dry before you move on to 5c.

 Pinch the skin with one hand.
 With the other hand, hold the syringe like a pencil.